udexon/Hydergraph/README.md

 - Imagine the ubiquitous Google search box is turned into a spreadsheet application, where users have total read/write access to the database, and may write their own customized search algorithms.

 Thousands of user-programmers ("usegrammers") share their code to produce the best and ever improving search algorithms, instead of relying on Google in-house programmers, whose direction will be filtered by layers upon layers of bureaucracies.

+With Hypergraph, what only MAGA+F can do in-house previously, all programmers can do now, producing MAGA+F clones, and perhaps better.

 7. It takes a finite time t0 for programmer P0 to convince programmer P1 to believe in this vision, to be called Phosway.
 Let t_i be the time taken for programmer P_i to convince programmer P_{i+1}.
 So we hope that t_i < t_{i+1} is true.